 What Do You Know About Ghost Brokers

 Over the past few years, fraud has become a widespread criminal activity worldwide.
 Not only did the acceleration of the digital transformation result in a surge in online transactions, and greater adoption of digital payment, but also increased fraud incidents.
 As it made it easier for perpetrators to target larger numbers of victims for illegal financial gain.
-Statically, more than 137,000 Arabs visit financial fraud websites and encounter multiple fraud approaches each day, according to a NAUSS study.
-Also, another survey found that around 62% of Saudis were exposed to attempts of financial fraud.
-Since there are countless methods that fraudsters use to carry out scams: sham investment, ghost brokers, package delivery; everyone should always be aware of different types of trickeries and methods of financial fraud the unscrupulous are currently using.
+Statically, around 62% of Saudis were exposed to attempts of financial fraud.
+To increase transparency and alert policyholders to the risks of buying car insurance from ghost brokers and other non-licensed parties, the Media and Insurance Awareness Committee in Saudi Arabia has partnered with local insurers to launch a fraud-awareness campaign.

 Financial Fraud Awareness: Ghost Brokers